Table of content

-A good factor to consider when thinking of adopting one large dog, is the cost factor!
+A good factor to consider when thinking of adopting any type of dog or one large dog is the cost factor!
 Here are incorporated food costs, veterinary bills, grooming as well as space!
 Generally, buying a large dog will cost you a bit more in the first place!

-However, they are great family pets – getting perfectly along with children and other house pets!
+However, they are great family pets loved by family members – getting perfectly along with children and other house pets!

 1. St. Bernard

 St. Bernard’s height varies between 69 to 89 cm and they weigh around 73 to 117 kg.
-These are giant dogs, bred to work!
+These are giant, big dogs, bred to work!
 They are well-known for having performed rescue jobs in the Swiss Alps!
-And with the right training, they will be very friendly and loyal towards their owners!
+And with the right training, they will be very friendly and loyal to their owners!

 3. Great Dane